Middle-distance running: 1200 metres

 Three laps.
 A distance seldom raced on its own, but commonly raced as part of the distance medley relay.

 There are no recorded world records or world bests.
 However, Hicham El Guerrouj (Morocco) is believed to be the fastest man at this distance: 2:44.75, Rieti, 2002.

+This distance is short of three quarters of a mile (1,320 yards or 1,207m) by about 7 metres.

 1500 metres

 Also known as the metric mile, this is a premier middle-distance race, covering three and three-quarters laps around a standard Olympic-sized track.
 In recent years, races over this distance have become more of a prolonged sprint, with each lap averaging 55 seconds for the world record performance by Hicham El Guerrouj of Morocco: 3:26.00 on 14 July 1998 at Rome (two 1:50 min 800 m performances back to back).
 Thus, speed is necessary, and it seems that the more aerobic conditioning, the better.

-Genzebe Dibaba from Ethiopia holds the women's world record: 3:50.07 set in Monaco on 17 July 2015.
+Faith Kipyegon from Kenya holds the women's world record: 3:48.68 set in Eugene on 5 July 2025.

 This is a difficult distance at which to compete mentally, in addition to being one of the more tactical middle-distance track events.
 The distance is often witness to some of the most tactical, physical races in the sport, as many championship races are won in the final few metres.